microsoft/diskspd-for-linux/CONTRIBUTING.md

 ## Getting started

-1. Read the README.md, compile and run diskspd, and understand how to use the the various options available.
+1. Read the README.md, compile and run diskspd, read the wiki on GitHub, and understand how to use the various options available.
 2. Read HOWITWORKS.md and the code itself to get a sense of how the project is structured.
 3. Identify something you want to fix or improve, or a feature that should be added.
     - README.md contains a list of planned features.